 An outline of Atty.
 Noah Fardo’s lecture on Tax Exemptions and Abatements in Allegheny County

-Attorney Noah Paul Fardo will be a guest lecturer on Tuesday, March 6, 2012, at a Continuing Legal Education (CLE) seminar focusing on the reassessments in Allegheny County, Pennsylvania.
-The event will presented to lawyers and real estate professionals from noon to 2:00pm in the Gold Room on the 9th floor of the Allegheny County City-County Building.
+Attorney Noah Paul Fardo will be a guest lecturer on Tuesday, March 6, 2012, at a Continuing Legal Education (CLE) seminar focusing on the tax assessments in Allegheny County, Pennsylvania.
+The event will be presented to lawyers and real estate professionals from noon to 2:00pm in the Gold Room on the 9th floor of the Allegheny County City-County Building.

 Attorney Fardo will be addressing Tax Exemptions and Abatements in Allegheny County.

 Below is the outline and notes from his presentation that should help readers understand some of the basic questions and answers concerning exemptions and abatements for 2012 in Allegheny County.

 Pittsburgh Homestead Tax Exemptions and Where they Apply

 Allegheny County currently offers Pittsburgh Homestead tax exemptions for non-profit organizations and governmental agencies.